How can educators identify and address potential barriers when designing instruction?

 Educators use a variety of instructional methods every day.
 Methods refer to the ways in which the content is taught to help students reach the learning goal.
 Educators must be proactive in removing barriers from instructional methods to help ensure access and agency for all.
 When educators utilize methods that incorporate flexible options, students can make choices about how they learn and pursue the goal.

 Educators who understand UDL know that no single method works for every learner.
-Therefore, educators should use a variety of evidence-based and effective methods to provide multiple means of engagement, representation, and action and expression.
+Therefore, educators should use a variety of evidence-based and effective methods to design multiple means of engagement, representation, and action and expression.
 They can do this by adapting and combining multiple methods to address their learners’ variability.

 The six common instructional methods listed below each exhibit strengths and potential barriers to learning, but educators can address these barriers using strategies aligned with the UDL principles.
 As you review these, keep in mind that different instructional methods serve different purposes and may look different in different grades, content areas, and cultural contexts, but every method can be designed and implemented using UDL.